queeno/dob-api/README.md

 lambda handler to serve API Gateway requests.

-The *main* package contains the logic to automatically detect a lambda run vs a local run and trigger the relevant logic.
+The *main* package contains the logic to automatically detect a lambda run vs a local run and triggers the relevant logic.

 ### Testing considerations